 5. Focus on your overall wellness.

 New Year’s resolutions can be motivating and fun to make but being healthy and happy are the real goals.
-Remember that you can take steps in a new direction any time you want—not just on January 1.
+Remember that you can take steps in a new direction any time you want—not just in January.
 You will probably find there are times when it’s difficult to have the exercise routine you’d like but try not to feel discouraged.
 This isn’t an all-or-nothing endeavor.
 Keep plugging away and making progress, and your health and mood will reap the benefits from the life changes you’re making.

 I’ve been back on the active path for a year now, and while there have been times in that year where I lapsed and got out of my routine, I’m proud of myself for taking the steps to get back out there, and I’m stronger and healthier for it.
 I’ve actually lost zero pounds, and that’s okay!
 The scale doesn’t tell the whole story.
 I’ve found it much easier to carry my toddler around and be active with her, and that’s more important to me.